stillonearth/2022-robotics-sim-state/README.md

 ## Soft-Actor-Critic

 [Soft Actor-Critic](https://stable-baselines3.readthedocs.io/en/master/modules/sac.html) is model-free direct policy-optimization algorithm.
 It means it can be used in environment where no a-priori world and transition models are known, such as real world.
 Algorithm is sample-efficient because it accumulates (s,a,r,s') pairs in experience replay buffer.
-SAC mplementation from stable_baselines3 was used in this work.
+SAC implementation from stable_baselines3 was used in this work.

 ![image](https://user-images.githubusercontent.com/97428129/199162597-e0de3c74-11d9-4b0a-86fa-6bbdc500361e.png)

 ## Training with control tasks

-[REPTILE](https://d4mucfpksywv.cloudfront.net/research-covers/reptile/reptile_update.pdf) established a framework for meta-training an agent.
-The idea is to train a set of models on a set of tasks and then use the models to train a new model on a new task.
-The new model is trained by using the models trained on the old tasks as a starting point.
-This is done by using the gradient of the new task to update the old models.
-The new model is then trained by using the updated old models as a starting point.
-This process is repeated until the new model converges.

-In this project each new rollout samples a new task with control signal is included into observation space and tries synthesize a single model that generalizes to all tasks.
+This differentiates from a previous goal as now control singal is supplied to a neural network.
+At each episode in training a random control task is sampled.
+This makes this algorithm similar to a meta-training approach such as [REPTILE](https://d4mucfpksywv.cloudfront.net/research-covers/reptile/reptile_update.pdf) This is done by using the gradient of the each new task to update the single model.

 ## Environments

 ### 1. Unitree Go-1 — Forward

 This environment closely follows [Ant-v4](https://github.com/openai/gym/blob/master/gym/envs/mujoco/ant_v4.py) from OpenAI Gym.
-The robot is rewarder for moving forward and keeping it's body within a certain range of z-positions.
+The robot is rewarded for moving forward and keeping it's body within a certain range of z-positions.

 ### 2. Unitree Go-1 — Control